Mentorship

 How to Attract the Right Mentor

-Lance Manion, a movie producer from Hawaii, figured this out.
+Many years ago Lance Manion, a marketing student from Canada, figured this out.
 Instead of just asking for advice, he made me an irresistible offer:

 "Rolf, I want you to mentor me.
 But here’s my promise—I will always value your time, I will make it easy for you to mentor me, and I will be your best student."

-- Respect their time.
+• Respect their time.
 Don’t waste it.
 Be intentional, prepared, and efficient in your communication.
+Successful people are busy!

-- Commit to being their best student.
-Brad didn’t just promise—he followed through.
+• Commit to being their best student.
+Lance didn’t just promise—he followed through.
 He listened, implemented quickly, and came back with results.
 That’s what makes mentorship worth it for the mentor.

-- Find ways to provide value.
+• Find ways to provide value.
 You have something to offer, even if you don’t realize it.
-Brad was already a successful producer, and I also learned from him.
+Lance was already successful on social media platforms, and I also learned from him.
 The best mentorships are mutually beneficial.

-He didn’t try to force rigid meetings into my packed schedule.
+He didn’t try to force himself into my packed schedule.
 Instead, he followed through on the advice I gave him, stayed close to high-value conversations, and put himself in environments where success was happening.

 This is an important lesson.
 You don’t always need formal mentorship.
-Sometimes, just being in the right room, listening to the right conversations, and observing how top performers operate can accelerate your growth.
+Sometimes, just listening to the right conversations, and observing how top performers operate can accelerate your growth.

 The biggest mistake people make with mentorship?
 Thinking it’s a one-way street.
 Learning from a mentor is just step one.
 If you want that knowledge to stick, you need to teach it to someone else.